cosmicmuse666/osteocure/README.md

 ## ✨ Features

-- Interactive web interface built with Streamlit.
+- **Osteoporosis Risk Prediction**:
-- Predicts high or low risk of osteoporosis.
+  - Predicts high or low risk of osteoporosis based on health and lifestyle data.
-- Displays the probability of high risk.
+  - Displays the probability of high risk for a personalized assessment.
+- **AI-Powered Medical Image Analysis**:
+  - Upload bone-related medical images (X-rays, MRIs) for analysis by the "OsteoCure Vision" agent.
+  - Receive structured reports with key findings and cautious diagnostic assessments.
+  - Get patient-friendly explanations that translate complex medical jargon.
+  - Access evidence-based information and research context for findings.

 ## ⚙️ Setup and Installation